API Reference

 Type:

-with floating-point numbers.
-Since JavaScript rounds them,0.1 + 0.2
+toBewith floating-point numbers.
+Since JavaScript rounds them,0.1 + 0.2is not strictly0.3.
+To reliably assert floating-point numbers, usetoBeCloseToassertion.

 toBeCloseTo